goatcorp/faq/dalamud_troubleshooting.md

 <hr>

 ### Q: How do I fix plugins that rely on Dalamud provided opcodes?

-To fix things that rely on opcodes (Universalis updates, PennyPincher, and more), please delete %appdata%\xivlauncher\addon\Hooks and relaunch so Dalamud and DalamudAssets  get redownloaded
+Certain plugins and features (Universalis updates, PennyPincher, and more), require knowing about the FFXIV client's current opcodes.
+These change every patch and can sometimes take more time to sort out before a Dalamud update for a new patch is ready.

+If you need to refresh your opcode information after it was updated, please relaunch the game.
+Dalamud will check for updated definitions when it is launched.

 <hr>